 5.1.4 The loading/unloading sequences may be port specific or typical.
 5.1.5 The sequence is to be built up step by step from commencement of cargo loading to reaching full deadweight capacity.
 Each time the loading equipment changes position to a new hold defines a step.
 Each step is to be documented and submitted to the Society.
 In addition to longitudinal strength, the local strength of each hold is to be considered.
 5.1.6 For each loading condition a summary of all steps is to be included.
 This summary is to highlight the essential information for each step such as: - how much cargo is filled in each hold during the different steps, - how much ballast is discharged from each ballast tank during the different steps, - the maximum still water bending moment and shear at the end of each step, - the ship's trim and draught at the end of each step.
-Page 54 January 2006 Common Structural Rules for Bulk Carriers Table 1:
+Table 1: